 On the one hand, saying the nation’s enemies were “gloating over this incident,” the president recognized stories of black students attacked by white segregationists harmed the nation’s global “prestige and influence” (Quoted in Elizabeth Jacoway, Turn Away Thy Son: Little Rock, the Crisis that Shocked the World, 2007).
 Cold War propagandists emphasized these violations of democratic rights as examples of the nation’s hypocrisy.
 American leaders were especially concerned about the impact of these stories on African countries experiencing anti-colonial revolutions.
 Would the new governments align with the Soviet Union rather than the United States?
 A forceful response by the federal government could demonstrate the nation’s resolve and sense of fairness.

-Eisenhower’s reluctant use of federal authority in a civil rights matter in Little Rock in 1957 was just the beginning.
-To enforce court decisions and protect citizens’ rights, federal authority had to be asserted several times during the 1960s and was fundamentally expanded by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Eisenhower’s reluctant deployment of federal troops and the act of federalizing the Arkansas National Guard to enforce Brown v.
+Board in 1957 was just the beginning.
+To enforce court decisions and protect citizens’ rights, the federal authority had to be asserted several times during the 1960s and was fundamentally expanded by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.